 Beyond being a neighborhood forum, Nextdoor also provides a free forum for selling your stuff online.
 Like Craigslist and Facebook Marketplace, there are no listing or membership fees, but you do have to meet your buyer and make the exchange in person.

-This platform feels a little safer than Craigslist as it requires that you sign up and create an account.
+This platform feels a little safer than Craigslist, as it requires that you sign up and create an account.
 Because of that, it tends to be more private and have fewer scams.

-Something for Everybody
+Something for everybody

 No matter what you’re selling or how you want to sell it, there is an online selling site that fits your needs.
-Whether you want to clear your cluttered home, expand your reach for your retail store, or are looking to break into the ecommerce scene with your unique brand, you’re sure to find a platform on this list that works for you.
+Whether you want to clear your cluttered home, expand your reach for your retail store, or break into the ecommerce scene with your unique brand, you’re sure to find a platform on this list that works for you.

-Got a site that you love to use that isn’t listed here?
+Got a site you love to use that isn’t listed here?
 Let us know in the comments!

 There are many sites to sell your products online.
-You could consider Shopify, Handshake, Bonanza, eBay, Etsy, Facebook Marketplace, or Craigslist to name a few.
+You could consider Shopify, Handshake, Bonanza, eBay, Etsy, Facebook Marketplace, or Craigslist, to name a few.

-- What are the top online selling sites for individual sellers?
+What are the top online selling sites for individual sellers?